 1932 – 1966

 After Standard Oil’s breakup, Vacuum Oil, previously part of the giant company, registered a white Pegasus as its trademark.
 This symbol represents high-quality gasoline marketed in Africa.
 According to mythology, Pegasus was born from the ocean and possessed incredible speed.
 Legends connected him with water sources that appeared wherever his hoof struck.
-Thus, the image of Pegasus symbolized the company’s connection to the earth’s resources, the quality of gasoline, and the speed it provided to automobiles.
+Thus, the image of Pegasus symbolized the company’s connection to Earth’s resources, the quality of its gasoline, and the speed it provided to automobiles.

 1932 – 1959

 The red Pegasus symbolized the new union after the Socony and Vacuum Oil merger.
 It was used for gasoline in the eastern United States, firmly establishing it as the brand’s primary symbol.
 The winged horse was depicted flying upward, symbolizing strength, growth, and the company’s ambitions and hinting at its commitment to developing jet fuel.
-Pegasus represented freedom, bringing petroleum products to people—enabling travel, driving, and flying.
+Pegasus represented freedom, bringing petroleum products to people, enabling travel, driving, and flying.

 1932 – 1947

 Beneath the image of Pegasus was the brand name Mobilgas.
 The font was clear and simple, sans serif, in blue.
 This contrast with the red Pegasus made the text easily readable and visually distinct.
-At the bottom of the shield was the inscription “Socony—Vacuum,” written in the same red color as the Pegasus.
+At the bottom of the shield was the inscription “Socony Vacuum,” written in the same red color as the Pegasus.

 1947 – 1957